 Dr. Matthew (Matt) Masapollo is the director and principal investigator of the Laboratory for the study of Cognition, Action and Perception of Speech (est. 2020).
 He received his Ph.D. in Communication Sciences and Disorders from McGill University (under Dr. Linda Polka) and completed two postdoctoral fellowships, one in Cognitive, Linguistic and Psychological Science at Brown University (under Dr. James L. Morgan), and one in Speech and Hearing Science at Boston University (under Dr. Frank H. Guenther).

-Matt teaches undergraduate and graduate level courses on phonetics (speech articulation, acoustics, and perception), and supervises thesis projects in speech perception and motor control.
-He also currently serves on the Editorial Board for the Language section of the Journal of Speech, Language, and Hearing Sciences.
+Matt teaches undergraduate and graduate level courses on linguistic phonetics (speech articulation, acoustics, and perception), and supervises thesis projects in the areas of speech perception and speech motor control.

 Main Research Interests